nasa-pds-engineering-node/registry-harvest-service/docker/README.md

 # Elasticsearch URL (E.g.: http://192.168.0.1:9200)
 ES_URL=http://192.168.0.1:9200

-# Absolute path of the Big Data Harvest Server configuration file in the host machine (E.g.: /tmp/cfg/harvest-server.cfg)
+# Absolute path of the Registry Harvest Service configuration file in the host machine (E.g.: /tmp/cfg/harvest-server.cfg)
 HARVEST_SERVER_CONFIG_FILE=/tmp/cfg/harvest-server.cfg

-# Absolute path of the Harvest data directory in the host machine (E.g.: `/tmp/big-data-harvest-data`).
+# Absolute path of the Harvest data directory in the host machine (E.g.: `/tmp/registry-harvest-data`).
-# If the Big Data Harvest Client is executed with the option to download test data, then this directory will be
+# If the Registry Harvest CLI is executed with the option to download test data, then this directory will be
 # cleaned-up and populated with test data.
 Make sure to have the same `HARVEST_DATA_DIR` value set in the
-# environment variables of the Big Data Harvest Server, Big Data Crawler Server and Big Data Harvest Client.
+# environment variables of the Registry Harvest Service, Registry Crawler Service and Registry Harvest CLI.
-# Also, this `HARVEST_DATA_DIR` location should be accessible from the docker containers of the Big Data Harvest Server,
+# Also, this `HARVEST_DATA_DIR` location should be accessible from the docker containers of the Registry Harvest Service,
-# Big Data Crawler Server and Big Data Harvest Client.
+# Registry Crawler Service and Registry Harvest CLI.
-HARVEST_DATA_DIR=/tmp/big-data-harvest-data
+HARVEST_DATA_DIR=/tmp/registry-harvest-data
 ```

 Note:

-Make sure to have the same `HARVEST_DATA_DIR` value set in the environment variables of the Big Data Harvest Server,
+Make sure to have the same `HARVEST_DATA_DIR` value set in the environment variables of the Registry Harvest Service,
-Big Data Crawler Server and Big Data Harvest Client.
+Registry Crawler Service and Registry Harvest CLI.
 Also, this `HARVEST_DATA_DIR` location should be accessible from the
-docker containers of the Big Data Harvest Server, Big Data Crawler Server and Big Data Harvest Client.
+docker containers of the Registry Harvest Service, Registry Crawler Service and Registry Harvest CLI.

-#### 3. Open a terminal and change the current working directory to `big-data-harvest-server/docker`.
+#### 3. Open a terminal and change the current working directory to `registry-harvest-service/docker`.

 #### 4. If executing for the first time, change the execution permissions of `run.sh` file as follows.